DvD: Unleashing a Generative Paradigm for Document Dewarping via Coordinates-based Diffusion Model: Methodology

 \subsection{Network Architecture}

 In this section, we discuss the design of the network architecture in Fig.~\ref{fig:img2}, including the multiple feature extractors (\textbf{MFE}) and diffusion decoder.
 In MFE, we employ three parallel networks to extract features $f_d, f_m, f_l$ for raw document image, document foreground, and text lines, respectively.
-For document image features $f_d$, we utilize the first three layers of VGG16~\cite{simonyan2014very} to extract features.
+For document image features $f_d$, we utilize the first three blocks of VGG16~\cite{simonyan2014very} to extract features.
 For document foreground features $f_m$, we concatenate the last six layers of U2Net~\cite{qin_u2net_2020} as a foreground segmentation network to extract those features associated with foreground.
 For text lines features $f_l$, we use the last decoder layer of the UNet~\cite{ronneberger_unet_2015}, which is pre-trained for text-line segmentation.
 All extracted features are uniformly downsampled to $64\times64$ resolution compatible with the coordinate space.
-Furthermore, the diffusion decoder comprises 12 condition embedding blocks (\textbf{CEB}) and 6 fusion generation blocks (\textbf{FGB}).
-In each condition embedding block, we extend the architecture of diffusion transformers (DiT)~\cite{Peebles_2023_dit} to implement both time embeddings and cross-attention conditioning.
-The three features $f_d, f_m, f_l$ from the MFE and time-variant conditions ($r_t$) are jointly conditioned with the noisy latent variable $m_t$ through four parallel cross-attention computations.
-In the FGB, the results of the cross-attention computations are concatenated and fed into a six-layer FGB that contains self-attention and feed-forward layers.
-Subsequently, we apply three linear layers to obtain the denoised mapping $m_0$.
-Next, we upsample $m_0$ to obtain the high-resolution mapping $M_0$, which is used to produce the final flat document image $I_0$ via Equ.~\ref{eq:def}.
+Furthermore, as shown in Fig.~\ref{fig:network}, the diffusion decoder comprises 12 condition embedding blocks (\textbf{CEB}) and 6 fusion generation blocks (\textbf{FGB}).
+In each CEB, we extend the standard architecture of diffusion transformers (DiT), i.e.~DiT\_S\_2~\cite{Peebles_2023_dit} to implement both time embeddings and cross-attention conditioning.
+To embed input time-steps, we adopt the same two-layer MLP in standard DiT to represent a 256-dimensional frequency embedding.
+To enable the condition control, we extend a multi-head cross-attention mechanism, where the compound condition $c_t$ serves as the key and value, and the noisy latent variable $m_t$ is used as the query.
+Specifically, we employ four parallel CEBs to decouple different conditions, including three feature conditions($f_d, f_m, f_l$) from the MFE and one time-variant condition ($r_t$).
+Subsequently, the CEB produces the hidden representations for the four conditions: $x_d$, $x_m$, $x_l$, and $x_r$.
+In the FGB, the results of CEB are concatenated and fed into the FGB, which contains self-attention and feed-forward layers.
+Subsequently, we apply three linear layers as a projector to obtain the denoised mapping $m_0$.
+Next, we directly upsample $m_0$ to obtain the high-resolution mapping $M_0$, which is used to produce the final flat document image $I_0$ via Equ.~\ref{eq:def}.
 In Appendix B, we provide more detailed architectures.